hsnlab/escape/escape/doc/source/index.rst

 For that you can check the steps in the install script and/or the online documentations referenced in entry 4. of the previous subsection.

+In case of the additional DO functionality other required programs (OpenYuma, click, neo4j, etc.), which are installed by the `install_dep.sh` script by default, are also need to be installed manually.
+The relevant command can be found in the ``install-dep.sh`` script's *install_mn_dep()* and *install_infra()* functions.

 To use the Infrastructure Layer of ESCAPEv2, Mininet must be installed on the host (more precisely the **Open vSwitch** implementation and the specific **mnexec** utility is only required to be installed globally).

 If Mininet has already been installed, there should be nothing to do.
 ESCAPEv2 uses the specifically-modified Mininet files in the project folder (*Mininet v2.1.0mod-ESCAPE*) which use the globally installed Mininet utility scripts (mnexec).

 Otherwise these assets have to be install manually which could be done from our Mininet folder (escape/mininet) or from the official Mininet git repository